DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-an individual evaluation of gameplay of a target player who has played the electronic video game for each stat item of a plurality of stat items, based on any one of motion content and a motion result of a player character during execution of the electronic video game, the target player operating the player character in the electronic video game via the terminal device, the plurality of stat items representing various characteristics of the gameplay of the target player; - certain method of organizing human activity/mathematical relationship/mental process/pre-solution activity
+an individual evaluation means for evaluating gameplay of a target player who has played the electronic video game for each stat item of a plurality of stat items, based on any one of motion content and a motion result of a player character during execution of the electronic video game, the target player operating the player character in the electronic video game via the terminal device, the plurality of stat items representing various characteristics of the gameplay of the target player; - certain method of organizing human activity/mathematical relationship/mental process/pre-solution activity

-a first comparison display control for performing comparison display of the each stat item between the result of the individual evaluation and a result of the overall evaluation in relation to the target player, -certain method of organizing human activity/post-solution activity/mental process/mathematical relationship; and
+a first comparison display control means for performing comparison display of the each stat item between the result of the individual evaluation and a result of the overall evaluation in relation to the target player, -certain method of organizing human activity/post-solution activity/mental process/mathematical relationship; and

-a second comparison display control for performing comparison display between a result of the individual evaluation of the each stat item of a first player and a result of the individual evaluation of the each stat item of a second player, -certain method of organizing human activity/mental process/mathematical relationship;
+a second comparison display control means for performing comparison display between a result of the individual evaluation of the each stat item of a first player and a result of the individual evaluation of the each stat item of a second player, -certain method of organizing human activity/mental process/mathematical relationship;

 wherein the first comparison display control associated each of the various characteristics with a corresponding one of the stat items.